pypi/warehouse/docs/blog/posts/2024-11-14-pypi-now-supports-digital-attestations.md

 ### Acknowledgements

-Support for work on PEP 740's authoring and design was provided by the [Soverign Tech Fund] and the Google Open Source Security Team.
+Support for work on PEP 740's authoring and design was provided by the [Sovereign Tech Agency] and the Google Open Source Security Team.

 Funding for the implementation of PEP 740 was provided by the Google Open Source Security Team, and much of the development work on PyPI and related